What is Project Management Organizational Structure?

 How Does a Company’s Organizational Structure Impact Project Management?

-The organizational structure of a company can significantly impact project management due to the varying degrees of autonomy, influence, and resource accessibility that differ with each organizational type.
+The organizational structure of a company can significantly impact project management due to the varying degrees of autonomy, influence, and resource accessibility, as the may be different for organizational type.

 FOR EXAMPLE:

-• A company with a Strong Matrix structure, for instance, may see projects executed with greater swiftness and flexibility, as project managers have the authority to make decisions without the need for extensive consultations.
+• A company with a Strong Matrix structure may see projects executed with greater swiftness and flexibility, as project managers have the authority to make decisions without the need for extensive consultations.

 • Organizations with a Weak Matrix structure may experience delays or conflicts caused by the overriding interests of functional departments, which could impede project progress.